Skip to main content

 Dear [Hiring Manager Name],

 The assistant sales manager role is already part of my week at [Company].
-When the floor is busy, someone has to keep standards steady, coach in the moment, and protect the customer experience while the sales manager is pulled into escalations or reporting.
-I’ve been doing that from my current position, and I’m ready to formalize it.
+When the floor gets busy, someone needs to keep standards steady, coach in the moment, and protect the customer experience while the sales manager handles escalations or reporting.
+I’ve been doing this from my current position, and I’m ready to formalize the responsibility.

-Last Friday, a customer came in frustrated about a return, and our newest associate froze at the cash wrap.
-I stepped in, kept the conversation calm, and turned it into a quick coaching moment: what to verify, what to offer, and when to escalate.
-We resolved it in under five minutes, the line kept moving, and the associate handled the next return on their own without looking for help.
+Last Friday, a customer came in upset about a return, and our newest associate froze at the cash wrap.
+I stepped in, kept things calm, and used it as a quick coaching moment: what to verify, what to offer, and when to escalate.
+We resolved it in under five minutes, the line kept moving, and the associate managed the next return independently.

 Performance-wise, I’ve consistently delivered results.
 Over the past [number] months at [Current Store], I averaged [number]% to goal and led the store in add-ons for [number] consecutive weeks.
-I also started a simple two-questions coaching habit on the floor (need, occasion), which helped teammates improve attachment without sounding scripted.
-When we tracked it for a month, UPT improved from 2.1 to 2.4 on my shifts.
+I also started a simple two-question coaching habit on the floor (need, occasion), which helped teammates improve attachment rates without sounding scripted.
+After tracking it for a month, UPT improved from 2.1 to 2.4 on my shifts.

-Operational discipline is where I’m most reliable.
-I’m comfortable owning opening standards, recovery, and quick replenishment, and I’m the person the team asks when the back room gets messy.
-I’ve also been the bridge between sales and stock by flagging gaps early and relaying what customers are actually asking for.
+Operational discipline is my strongest area.
+I’m comfortable owning opening standards, recovery, and quick replenishment, and I’m the person the team turns to when the back room needs organizing.
+I’ve also served as the bridge between sales and stock by flagging gaps early and relaying customer requests.

-If you’re open to it, I’d like a short conversation about the assistant sales manager position and the priorities you’d want me to own in the first 30 days.
+If you’re open to it, I’d appreciate a short conversation about the assistant sales manager position and the priorities you’d like me to own in the first 30 days.
 I can bring specific examples from our floor and a plan for coaching peers with respect.

 Sincerely,